Second Bank of the United States

 A who’s who of Revolutionary War-era portraiture

-This place packs a large punch in a relatively small space.
-Most important, it played a pivotal role in American history (see History, below).
-It’s also a genuine architectural treasure -modeled on the Parthenon and the standard-bearer for many subsequent American bank buildings.
+The Second Bank of the United States packs a large punch in a relatively small space, filled with an extraordinary collection of 18th-century portraits.
+It’s also a genuine architectural treasure, modeled on the Parthenon and acting as the standard-bearer for many subsequent American bank buildings.

-Finally, it’s the repository for an extraordinary collection of portraits of the men so vital to 18th-century America’s development.
-Included in that list: Declaration of Independence signers Alexander Hamilton, Thomas Mifflin, and Robert Morris; and paintings of Lafayette, Patrick Henry, and Casimir Pulaski.
+Inside, it holds a repository of portraits depicting many of the men vital to 18th-century America’s development.
+Included in that list are Declaration of Independence signers Alexander Hamilton, Thomas Mifflin and Robert Morris, alongside paintings of Marquis de Lafayette, Patrick Henry and Casimir Pulaski.

-Eighty-five of the portraits on view here are by Charles Willson Peale, early America’s most famous portraitist.
+Eighty-five of the portraits on view here are by Charles Willson Peale, one of early America’s most famous portraitist.

 Kids will be intrigued by the pine sculpture of George Washington, as well as his original death mask.